 I get it, we all seem to be serious when it comes to leading projects.
 I find I devote myself completely to the project the same way I am as a parent with my kids and desire the best.
 So what is a gantt chart used for, but more importantly how will it help in managing a project?.

 Planning early enough ensures that we succeed as project managers just as it does in successful parenthood.
-Constantly thinking about details of the project helps you to understand its elements better, eases its management, and ensures its accomplishment.
+Constantly thinking about details of the project help you to understand its elements better, eases its management, and ensures its accomplishment.

 In project management, your first steps should start with a layout – a detailed stipulation of your project goals, plans, and outcomes with an emphasis on reasons for prioritization.
 To map out a viable layout, one can opt to use an array of different tactics and tools including Gantt charts.